miklos-martin/miklos-martin.github.io/_posts/2015-01-29-how-to-spend-a-few-hours-with-a-5-minute-configuration-task.md

 }
 </pre>

-I can comfirm: if indeed is evil.
+I can confirm: if indeed is evil.

 [cors-nginx]: http://enable-cors.org/server_nginx.html
 [if is evil]: http://wiki.nginx.org/IfIsEvil